What is Custom Speech Service?

 For example, if you were building an app to search MSDN by voice, it’s likely that terms like “object-oriented” or “namespace” or “dot net” will appear more frequently than in typical voice applications.
 Customizing the language model will enable the system to learn this.

-For more details about how to use the Custom Speech Service, refer to the Custom Speech Service Portal.
+For more information about how to use the Custom Speech Service, see the Custom Speech Service Portal.